-contribution of $\Delta$ aggr. product. =contrib. $\Delta$ mean firm-level productivity (9) + contrib. $\Delta$ allocative efficiency =contrib. $\Delta$ mean firm-level productivity + contrib. $\Delta$ allocative efficiency of L + contrib. $\Delta$ allocative efficiency of K + contrib. $\Delta$ triple allocative efficiency.
+contribution of Δ aggr. product. =contrib. Δ mean firm-level productivity (9) + contrib. Δ allocative efficiency =contrib. Δ mean firm-level productivity + contrib. Δ allocative efficiency of L + contrib. Δ allocative efficiency of K + contrib. Δ triple allocative efficiency.

-Table 5 dissects the "contribution of $\Delta$ aggregate productivity" to the "contribution of $\Delta$ allocative efficiency" and the "contribution of $\Delta$ mean firm-level productivity" and shows that the most important factor accounting for the output gains in the 1990s is increases in allocative efficiency.
-Further decomposing the allocative efficiency term shows that 41% of output recovery is due to more capital being allocated to higher productivity firms, and 31% is due to more labor being allocated to higher productivity firms.
-51% of the recovery is due to a triple effect whereby more productive firms command both higher labor's contribution and higher capital's contribution to output.
-The mean, unweighted productivity declining is responsible for -15% of the recovery.
+Table 5 dissects the "contribution of Δ aggregate productivity" to the "contribution of Δ allocative efficiency" and the "contribution of Δ mean firm-level productivity" and shows that the most important factor accounting for the output gains in the 1990s is increases in allocative efficiency.
+Further decomposing the allocative efficiency term shows that 46% of output recovery is due to more capital being allocated to higher productivity firms, and 32% is due to more labor being allocated to higher productivity firms.
+60% of the recovery is due to a triple effect whereby more productive firms command both higher labor's contribution and higher capital's contribution to output.
+The mean, unweighted productivity declining is responsible for -33% of the recovery.
 The corresponding numbers using the proxy-based productivity estimates are similar: 41%, 34%, 57%, and -22%.

 The results on reallocation are consistent with a successful reform process: As labor, capital, and output markets became liberalized in the 1990s, market forces filled the void left behind as the state's control of the economy dissappeared at the end of the 1980s.
-The evidence is consistent with Hayek (1945): No central planning system can achieve the efficient allocation, because no one entity can aggregate all the information based on which individual market participants decide on their actions in the economy.
+The evidence is consistent with Hayek (1945): No central planning system can achieve the efficient allocation, because no one entity can aggregate all the information based on which individual market participants decide on their cost-share proxy contribution of Δ allocative efficiency of L 32 34 contribution of Δ allocative efficiency of K 46 41 contribution of Δ triple allocative efficiency 60 57 sum: contribution of Δ allocative efficiency 138 132 contribution of Δ mean firm-level productivity -33 -22 sum: contribution of Δ aggregate productivity 104 110 actions in the economy.
 Once individual agents are allowed to make decisions and the state withdraws from this role, allocative efficiency greatly improves.